w-yeehong/tp/docs/UserGuide.md

 ### 3.5 Add rooms in quarantine facility: `initRooms`

-Adds the number of rooms in the quarantine facility to the app.
+Initializes the number of rooms in the quarantine facility to the app, if there was data given previously, they would be stored.

 Format: `initRooms NUMBER_OF_ROOMS`